marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 on a Rails app:

 - Delete the db folder of your project.
 We aren't going to use migrations or a seeds file.
-- Pick the frameworks you want from Rails, [changing Active Record by Neo4j](https://github.com/tomasmuller/interpretations/config/application.rb).
+- Pick the frameworks you want from Rails, [removing Active Record and adding Neo4j](https://github.com/tomasmuller/interpretations/config/application.rb).
 Don't forget to remove any reference to active record on your app's `config/environments/*.rb` files.
 - Configure [where is your Neo4j instance](https://github.com/tomasmuller/interpretations/config/application.rb).
 During
 the development you can connect on `localhost:7474`.
 On Heroku we are going to use the great